-SUIP starts the first Monday of June, and continue for 10 weeks.
-In 2012, the dates are June 4 through August 10.
-Due to the short length of the program and other administrative issues, we can not tailor program dates to fit individual needs of the interns.
+SUIP generally starts the first Monday of June, and continues for 10 weeks.
+In 2017, the dates are June 5 through August 11.
+Due to the short length of the program and other administrative issues, we cannot tailor program dates to fit individual needs of the interns.
 Orientation will be the morning of the first Monday of June, and all interns must attend.

 What is the program stipend?
 How often do I get paid?

-The stipend is $4300.00 for 10 weeks.
-Interns will be paid 3 times, the last Friday of June, the last workday of July and the last workday of August (check will be mailed).
-Please note that the program does not offer an option for direct deposit, but checks may be cashed at a local bank.
+The stipend is $4800.00 for 10 weeks.
+Interns will be paid 3 times: the last Friday of June, the last workday of July and the last workday of August.

 When is the application due?